h2floh/SecureAzure/SSL/README.md

 ## Thanks to...
 Matt Small... for explaining [here](https://azidentity.azurewebsites.net/post/2018/07/03/azure-key-vault-certificates-are-secrets) how to get the certificate including private key out of KeyVault (short: get as secret).<br/>
-Dr. Schizo... for raising the [question](https://stackoverflow.com/questions/53055234/kestrel-secure-https-x509-cert-from-keyvault)leading to Matt Small's post.
+Dr. Schizo... for raising the [question](https://stackoverflow.com/questions/53055234/kestrel-secure-https-x509-cert-from-keyvault) leading to Matt Small's post.